Nixxs/cora/README.md

 - Allow cora to monitor things and report back/notify as events occur (third thread)
 - remember message history between sessions
 - Build and implement ML model for wake-up word detection
+    - actually we can probably use this instead: https://github.com/mallorbc/whisper_mic
 - Support for local LLM instead of using chatgpt service

 ### Road Map (Active Skills):